-AIR WARRIOR was ambitiously released as the world's first online multiplayer, multiplatform combat simulator for Amiga, Macintosh, Atari ST and PC in 1988.
-The first physical retail release of the game on disk came in 1990 and basically served as a conduit to the online multiplayer version.
-Specifically, it was intended for use with a modem (at least 1200 baud, but preferably 2400 or 9600 baud or faster) to dial-up dedicated online multiplayer services that existed in various countries in the 1980s/90s (e.g. GEnie, Delphi, CRIS, AOL, CompuServe, Earthlink, Gamestorm and Compulink in the USA; On-Line Entertainment and Connect Online in the UK; OzEmail in Australia).
+AIR WARRIOR was ambitiously released as the world's first online multiplayer, multiplatform air/land combat simulator for the Apple Macintosh in 1986 and the Amiga, Atari ST and PC in 1987/88.
+The first physical retail release of the game was made on Amiga floppy disk in 1990 and essentially served as a starter pack for the online multiplayer version.
+Specifically, it was intended for use with a modem (at least 1200 baud, but preferably 2400/9600 baud or faster with later updates) to dial-up dedicated online multiplayer services that existed in various countries in the 1980s/90s (e.g. GEnie, Delphi, CRIS, AOL, CompuServe, Earthlink, Gamestorm and Compulink in the USA; GEnie in Canada; On-Line Entertainment, CompuServe and Connect Online in the UK; Nifty-Serve in Japan; OzEmail in Australia).

-Unfortunately, these services ceased long ago in the late 1990s and online mutiplayer gameplay is no longer possible.
-The game, however, can be played offline from disk, but only solo flights are possible and much of the graphical detail witnessed in online multiplayer combat is absent.
+Unfortunately, these services ceased long ago in the late 1990s and online multiplayer gameplay is no longer possible.
+The game, however, can be played offline from disk, but only passive solo flights are possible and much of the graphical detail witnessed in online multiplayer combat is absent.

 Min.
 Requirements (V2.5a): 512k ram.